Announcements & Closures

 New Kent County Announcements and Closures

-All County buildings are now open to the public beginning Monday, June 15, 2020.
+All County buildings are open to the public.
 Some exceptions are listed below.
-Customers who visit County buildings will be asked to fill out a screening form, wear a face covering and social distance.
+Customers who visit County buildings will be asked to complete a screening to include a temperature check, wear a face covering and social distance.

 Circuit Court Clerk’s Office - will conduct ALL transactions at the front window during normal operating hours (8:30 a.m. to 4:30 p.m., recording ends at 4:00 p.m.).
 Entry to the record room will be granted on a case-by-case basis with approval from the Clerk.
 Please use the land records computers in the lobby to conduct research.

 - If you have been ill, have recently travelled internationally, have been exposed to COVID-19, or live with someone who has been exposed to COVID-19, call the Clerk’s Office at 804-966-9530 before your scheduled Court date.

 - The number of people in the courtroom at any one time will be limited and social distancing required.
 Please plan to follow the directions of the Sheriff’s Office when you arrive at the courthouse.

 - A mask or face covering will be required in the courthouse.
 Inappropriate, offensive or distracting face masks are not permitted.

 - Space limitations may require that certain security screenings, paperwork or meetings occur outside.
 As well, the new safety procedures may result in a line or wait before entering the courtroom.
 Please arrive prepared for inclement weather.

 - For now, only the parties, witnesses, attorneys, court reporters, interpreters, press and court watch groups are allowed in the courtroom.
 Spectators are not allowed.

-Juvenile & Domestic Relations Court Office - Pursuant to the Supreme Court Order of May 6, 2020, the New Kent Juvenile and Domestic Relations Court will begin the transition from operations under the previous emergency orders of the Supreme Court to a gradual return to more routine operations.
+Juvenile & Domestic Relations Court Office - Pursuant to the Supreme Court Order of May 6, 2020, the New Kent Juvenile and Domestic Relations Court also began the transition from operations under the previous emergency orders of the Supreme Court to a gradual return to more routine operations.

 As we make this transition, the following safety measures will be in place: